umar-bin-khalid/umar-bin-khalid/README.md

 - 🔭 I’m working as a full stack Engineer and contributing to frontend and backend for building web applications.
 - 🌱 Exploring the world of devOps
-- ⚡ In my free time I solve problems on GeeksforGeeks and read tech articles.
+- ⚡ In my free time I solve problems on leetcode and read tech articles.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-umar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/umar-bin-khalid-1bb878104/)

 ---